 - If a game features water, it's more likely to use this trope than not, so aversions:

 - Half-Life 2 has water that you can only see a few feet out from you in while swimming, but that's only a fog that represents mud, pollution and other particles in the water.
 The underwater view is otherwise completely clear.
 However, Episode Two subverts this trope by adding a blur effect while underwater.
 And of course, see Half-Life's entry on this page for the debate about how much of a Justified Trope this might or might not be.

 - In Metroid Prime, your view is obscured underwater even though Samus already has a face mask.
 The powerup that lets you move freely in water also upgrades your visor so you can see freely, as well.

-- In The Elder Scrolls III Morrowind, unless you swim at exactly the right height, you can't see far.
+- In The Elder Scrolls III: Morrowind, there's a bug where you swim at exactly the right height, you can't see far.